FeatureProbe/FeatureProbe/docs/docs/reference/sdk-introduction.md

   - `variation index`: The sequence number of the variations in the UI platform
   - `version`: the version of toggle
   - `reason`: why return this value, like disabled, default, not exist and so on.

-## Differences between SDKs

-At present, the SDK has two types: Client-side SDK and Server-side SDK.

-### Client-side SDK

-It is mainly aimed at the device environment of APP users such as browsers and mobile device, including three categories: JavaScript, Android and iOS.
-Compared with the Server-side SDK, the performance and security level of the device are not as good as the server in the IDC, so the Client-side SDK chooses to hand over the toggle evaluation to the FeatureProbe server, and wait for the server to complete.
-Subsequent toggle value obtain from the cache in memory.

-### Server-side SDK

-Currently, it is mainly aimed at back-end services deployed in the developer's IDC or FeatureProbe's IDC, including Golang, Java, Rust, Python, etc. Because the performance of the server is better, the concurrency is larger, the security level is higher, and the attribute of User changes according to the number of users, the calculation of the rules is calculated in real time in the Server-side SDK.

-## SDK Key

-Client SDK Key can only be used in Client-side SDK, and can only pull calculation results.

-Server SDK Key can only be used in Server-side SDK, and can only pull calculation rules and evaluate them in real time in the SDK.

 ## Privacy